nashio/backbone-table-generator/README.md

 **Description**

-Creates an interactive html table using Backbone.js, RequireJS, Bootstrap, and node.js as the service to retrieve data.
+Creates an interactive html table using Backbone & RequireJS.
+Using node.js to provide a simple service.

 **Features**
 - Edit row